trussworks/Engineering-Playbook/documentation/intro-to-docs.md

 graphics to documentation to try and make things more clear.
 A well-placed graphic can help -- but too many will make the upkeep of your documentation too difficult.
-It is *much* more difficult to edit a graphic (and videos even more so) than to edit text, so use them only when they worth the added cost in maintainability.
+It is *much* more difficult to edit a graphic (and videos even more so) than to edit text, so use them only when they're worth the added cost in maintainability.

 In addition, adding lots of graphics will make it harder to read the